Parameters

 Pair Challenge: Code Swap

-1. Create an computationally generated image.
+1. Create a computationally generated image.

 2. Pass the code—not the image—to your partner.